interagent/committee/README.md

 Options:

 * `prefix`: Mounts the middleware respond at a configured prefix.
+* `raise`: Raise an exception on error instead of responding with a generic error body (defaults to `false`).
-* `strict`: Puts the middleware into strict mode, meaning that paths which are not defined in the schema will be responded to with a 404 instead of being run.
+* `strict`: Puts the middleware into strict mode, meaning that paths which are not defined in the schema will be responded to with a 404 instead of being run (default to `false`).

 Some examples of use: